ErolBa/hmhd2d_spc/readme.md

-### hmhd2d_spc
+# hmhd2d_spc

 This is a clone of original HMHD2D code (written by Yi-Min Huang), with some minor changes and addition of bootstrap-current effects.
 To compile, enter the build directory and run make, the executable will be in the same folder.

-# To run on SPC computers, load module "hdf5/1.10.4-intel19.1"
+To run on SPC computers, load module "hdf5/1.10.4-intel19.1"

-# use RCS
-   @ list
-       generate "files" which contains a list of files
-   @ ci -f -lx.x -m'message' files `cat files`
-       -f force revision
-       -lx.x version number
-        l means lock
-   @ or use
-     ci -f -ux.x -m'message' files `cat files` u means unlock
-   @ or
-     ci -fx.x -m'message' files `cat files`
-     the original files disappear after check-in

-   To check out
-   @ co -lx.x files
-   @ co -lx.x `cat files`

-   To undo a checkin by mistake or erase a version (-o, o=obsolete) first copy the files somewhere so you won't lose them.
-Then
-   @ rcs -ox.x files `cat files`
-   If it is locked, unlock it first:
-   @ rcs -ux.x files `cat files`

-Notice:
+## Notices

-# If the code behaves strangely, lowering the optimization level may be
-  one thing to try.
+If the code behaves strangely, lowering the optimization level may be one thing to try.

-# The user should provide a prob.f module, which defines the mesh, initial
-  and boundary conditions.
+The user should provide a prob.f module, which defines the mesh, initial and boundary conditions.
 There are some existing modules for different physical systems in the package.
 One can copy the file (with filenames prof*.f) to prob.f

-# When use gfortran, the numbers in the input file should go like 1.D0,
-  1., 0.01, etc.  There must be a number following D. For example, 1.D will confuse the code.
+When use gfortran, the numbers in the input file should go like 1.D0, 1., 0.01, etc.  There must be a number following D. For example, 1.D  will confuse the code.

-# Parallel HDF5 can be slower than sequential one.
-Sequential output may
-  actually be prefered when memory is not a problem).
+Parallel HDF5 can be slower than sequential one.
+Sequential output may actually be prefered when memory is not a problem).
   It is always a good practice to run a few small/short test runs for I/O speed before throwing in big runs.
   However, the problem of slow parallel output when binning data is largely solved in version 2.2

-# To enable hybrid MPI & OpenMP on NERSC, need to set
+To enable hybrid MPI & OpenMP on NERSC, need to set export MPICH_MAX_THREAD_SAFETY=multiple before executing the code
-  export MPICH_MAX_THREAD_SAFETY=multiple
-  before executing the code

-# Boundary condition calls of the same variable in different directions
-  must be in the same OMP SECTION.
+Boundary condition calls of the same variable in different directions must be in the same OMP SECTION.
 Otherwise synchronization is NOT guaranteed.